 Try this brilliant idea; add a large window that doubles as breeze-creator for your indoor spaces and a perfectly shaded outdoor bar.

-To keep the home cool, make sure to use light fabrics that reflect instead of absorb heat.
+To keep the home cool, make sure to use light fabrics that reflect instead of absorbing heat.
 Natural fiber rugs and walls are great ways to keep a space cool.